henlina90/DSA_Recursion_Maze-Solver/README.md

-# Searching and Sorting: Recursion Drills - Maze
+# DSA Searching and Sorting: Recursion Drills - Maze Solver

 In this challenge you will solve a problems using recursion.
 The objective is to practice using recursion to think about and solve problems.
 You do not have to worry about the efficiency of your solutions.